fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/4/text.md

 To train our linear-regression algorithm to generate accurate predictions, we need a cost function.
 A cost function is one way to analyze how well our prediction function is working for our dataset.
-It gives us an error rate, which is essentially the difference between the real-world result versus the prediction.
+It gives us an error rate which is essentially the difference between the real-world result versus the prediction.
 The smaller the error, the better predictions we'll make.
-The cost function takes the real result and the prediction to output the error from our model, like so:
+The cost function takes the real result and the prediction to output the error from our model like so:

 ```
 error = result - prediction